South Pittsburg, Tennessee: Politics

 The city government, in 2014, passed a law stating that any persons who work in or associate with the city government in an official capacity are not permitted to make negative comments about the city while using social media.
 This includes contractors and volunteers.
 The city commission approved it 4–1.

+Education

+Marion County Schools includes South Pittsburg High School.